 The Hidden One by Astrid Cooper

 It’s always a good thing when a tale resonates on a personal level.
-Tez is a midnight cleaner in museum of Egyptian artifacts in Adelaide.
+Tez is a midnight cleaner in a museum of Egyptian artifacts in Adelaide.
 (I have actually worked in a Museum – and, of course, I reside in Adelaide).
 With a fellow employee acting as a kind of guide and mentor, aspiring writer Tez sees her world flip upside down when the wizard Ammon awakes from his slumber.
 Regrettably it slides somewhat into a furor of Hollywood clichés and weak special effects – but ultimately a small piece of entertainment and worthy of its inclusion.

 A Darker Shade of Pale by David Bofinger